Learning how to machine, install and grind valve seats, can help solve many, valve leakage and valve burning issues.

 Selecting a seat by size only, could create a problem in obtaining, the correct interference fit.
 If the fit is too small, problems can happen.
 Also, oven cleaning can cause huge problems.
 It is not uncommon for seats, to fall out during the heating process.

 Cleaning the cylinder heads upside down, is a preferred process.
-Doing this will help to prevent these type of problems from occurring.
+Doing this will help to prevent these type of problems from happening.
 Most valve seats have a 15 Ra surface finish.
 The finish in the counterbore should be, equally smooth and round to within .001″ T.I.R.
 This will ensure a good contact area and excellent heat transfer properties, for the valve to operate against.

 Valve Seats Cutting Techniques